website-search

 product_get_guidelinesARead-onlyIdempotentInspect

 Get Lenny Zeltser's expert strategic guidelines for a specific product strategy topic.
-Topics: market (segmentation), capabilities (AI, agents, MVP, positioning), sales (GTM, channels, distribution, POCs), pricing (models, retention), delivery (deployment, APIs), trust (compliance, security program), platform (ecosystem positioning), team (expertise, gaps), competitive (differentiation, moats), smb (SMB market dynamics), endpoint (endpoint viability), ai_security (AI security vertical), role (product manager responsibilities), category_creation (new category strategy), comparative (multi-company analysis), evidence_tiering (evidence classification framework).
-Your product plans are never sent to this server—guidelines flow to your AI for local analysis.
+Topics: market (segmentation), capabilities (AI, agents, MVP, positioning), sales (GTM, channels, distribution, POCs), pricing (models, retention), delivery (deployment, APIs), trust (compliance, security program), platform (ecosystem positioning), team (expertise, gaps), competitive (differentiation, moats), defensibility (AI-era defensibility rubric scoring a product across seven dimensions), smb (SMB market dynamics), endpoint (endpoint viability), ai_security (AI security vertical), role (product manager responsibilities), category_creation (new category strategy), comparative (multi-company analysis), evidence_tiering (evidence classification framework).
+This server never requests your product plans and instructs your AI to keep them local—guidelines flow to your AI for local analysis.

 | Name | Required | Description | Default |